2022 Council of the District of Columbia election

 On November 8, 2022, a general election was held for the Council of the District of Columbia.
-Elections were held in four ward districts as well as for chairperson of the council and two at-large seats.
+Elections were held in four wards as well as for chairperson of the council and two at-large seats.
 Democrats remained in control of the council, electing six out of the seven positions that were on the ballot.
-Independent Kenyan McDuffin, formerly the Democratic councilperson for Ward 5, was also elected.
+Kenyan McDuffie, formerly the Democratic councilperson for Ward 5, was elected to an at-large seat as an independent.

-Electoral system
+Background

 The council is composed of thirteen members, each elected by district residents to a four-year term.
 One member is elected from each of the district's eight wards.
 Four at-large members represent the district as a whole.
 The chairman of the council is likewise elected at an at-large basis.
 The terms of the at-large members are staggered so that two are elected every two years, and each D.C. resident may vote for two different at-large candidates in each general election.

 According to the Home Rule Act, of the chair and the at-large members, a maximum of three may be affiliated with the majority political party.
 In the council's electoral history, of the elected members who were not affiliated with the majority party, most were elected as at-large members.
 In 2008 and 2012, Democrats such as David Grosso, Elissa Silverman, and Michael A. Brown changed their party affiliation to Independent when running for council.

 To become a candidate for council an individual must be resident of the District of Columbia for at least one year prior to the general election, a registered voter, and hold no other public office for which compensation beyond expenses is received.
 Candidates running for a ward position must be a resident of that ward.

 Summary

-Democrats remained the largest party in the council, reelecting every incumbent running, and holding onto wards 3 and 5.
+Democrats remained the largest party on the council, reelecting every incumbent running, and holding onto wards 3 and 5.
 Elissa Silverman (Independent, At-large) lost her seat to former Ward 5's councilman Kenyan McDuffie.
+The Democrats easily swept elections in all four wards, securing more than three fourths of the vote in each.
+They recorded their worst result in Ward 3 with 75.88% of the vote, performing the weakest in Precinct 9, where they won just 57.02% of the vote.
+Conversely, the Democrats earned their best performance in Ward 6, where incumbent Charles Allen won 94% of the vote against write-in candidates.
+DC's tiny Republican Party earned the second places in Wards 3 and 5, while the even smaller Green Party contested Ward 1.